faustomira/pagerduty-test/README.md

 Ommitted from versioning is the logs/ directory which holds log files for each execution's attempt.
 Also venv/ directory was ommitted as per .gitignore file.

-- Module `migrate_teams.py` performs the tasks to allow teams data structure migration from source instance to target instance.
+- Module `migrate.py` performs the tasks to allow teams and users data structure migration from source instance to target instance.

 - Module `commons/utils.py` takes cares of logging functionality with all needed setup that allows both stdout messages as well as log files written into filesystem.

 - Module `clean_migration.py` handles the data cleanup after a migration has taken place.
-If one wishes to re-run it again, all it takes is to execute this cleanup simples utility.
+If one wishes to re-run it again, all it takes is to execute this cleanup simple utility.

 - The `test_pdpyras.py` module was a quick attempt to check how this library built by developer's team would work, since it stands as a helper tool for performing API requests without reinventing the whell whenever an interaction is needed against PagerDuty API.